Venezuela's PDVSA says could seek to renegotiate October debt payment

-LONDON Oil steadied on Tuesday after almost a week of sharp falls, but the outlook remained weak amid oversupply and several banks cut their price forecasts.

-ISTANBUL Venezuelan state oil producer PDVSA could seek to renegotiate a looming October bond payment given low oil prices, Hector Andrade, PDVSA's managing director for planning, said on Tuesday.
+ISTANBUL (Reuters) - Venezuelan state oil producer PDVSA could seek to renegotiate a looming October bond payment given low oil prices, Hector Andrade, PDVSA's managing director for planning, said on Tuesday.

 "I guess there are a lot of chances of that," Andrade said when asked about a possible payment renegotiation.
 "Right now it's not just about the cooperation between producers... (but) cooperation between producer and consumer."